nathanjhood/CMakeProject1/README.md

 The project's executable target will launch, printing a variety of system and project variables to the console terminal, before exiting.

+Depending on the optional settings described below (see)

 In the top-level "CMakeLists.txt" - the main script that our application is configured and built from - you will find a project definition named "CMakeProject1" with some useful default settings in place; namely, a pre-defined executable target, and an optional library ("foo") that contains links to the imported third-party packages.

 Once CMake's configuration step has completed in your CMake-enabled IDE, you will also notice a variety of new folders appear in the source tree; "downloads", "build", and "installed" - these folders are all outputs from the configure and build processes, and can be safely removed/rebuilt at any time (but will require re-compiling on next run, once deleted).